 Individuals will want to choose this half marathon training plan if they have been running 3 to 4 times per week for 40 to 50-minutes each time for at least the last six months.
 If you are currently running less, that is okay!
 Consider starting with a 10K Training Plan and building your fitness up to take on this half marathon training schedule.

-The terms in the 5K Run-Walk training plan are defined inside the downloaded plan, but let me define them for you here as well.
+The terms in the Beginner Half Marathon training plan are defined inside the downloaded plan, but let me define them for you here as well.

 Training Plan Structure